rstudio/cs_protips/example_pins/example_pins.md

 # Notes
 This was built using `pins` version 0.4.0 and is supplemental material to the RStudio Customer Success Pro Tip: Creating Efficient Workflows with `pins` at https://colorado.rstudio.com/rsc/ProTips-pins/.

-# Prework
+# Prework: API Keys
-Prior to beginning, ensure you have
+API keys will let the RStudio IDE communicate with Connect on our behalf, acting as our credentials.
+The steps below will save your credentials for future work, so these are one-time only steps:

-1. Created an API key from RStudio Connect (see: https://docs.rstudio.com/connect/user/api-keys/)
+1. Create an API key from RStudio Connect (See: https://docs.rstudio.com/connect/user/api-keys/) Give this key any name you like, such as `CONNECT_API_KEY` and be certain to copy the value to your clipboard.
-1. Saved your API key into your system environment variables with `Sys.setenv("RSC_API_KEY" = “key value”)`.
-Important: Keep your keys secure!
-Set your system environment variable using the Console; not as something saved in your script!
+1. Return to the RStudio IDE and save your API key as a system environment variable in your .Rprofile file:
+    a.
+In the Console, enter `usethis::edit_r_profile()` to open your .Rprofile for editing.
+    a.
+In the .RProfile file, insert `Sys.setenv("CONNECT_API_KEY" = "key value from your clipboard")`.
+1. For convenience, save your RStudio Connect server address as a system environment variable in your .RProfile as well.
+Example: `Sys.setenv("CONNECT_SERVER" = "https://your-server-address.com/")`
+1. Save and close the file.
+1. Restart R (shift + cmd + F10)

 # Creating a pin
 Let's say we are running an important analysis that involves body temperature mesurements of beavers.
 Let's look at our data first.